ajay-lokhande455/todo-app-using-react-redux/README.md

 # Todo App Using React and Redux

 ## Overview
 The **Todo App** is a simple and intuitive web application for managing tasks.
 It allows users to create, view, and organize their to-do lists efficiently.
 The application is built using React and Material-UI, providing a clean and responsive interface.
-Additionally, the app includes a dark mode toggle for better usability in different lighting conditions.
+Additionally, the app includes a dark mode toggle for better usability in different lighting conditions.It also features a Timer for each Todo item, which helps track the time spent on tasks.

 ## Features
 - **Add Todo**: Create new tasks with titles and descriptions.
 - **View Todos**: View a list of all tasks with their statuses (completed/pending).
 - **Mark as Complete**: Mark tasks as completed to keep track of progress.
 - **Delete Todo**: Remove unwanted tasks from the list.
+- **Timer**: Each Todo has an integrated timer that tracks the time spent on the task.
 - **Responsive Design**: Adapts seamlessly to different screen sizes.
 - **Dark Mode**: Toggle between light and dark themes for a personalized experience.
 - **Contact Us**: Integrated contact options via email and WhatsApp.